josephz39/PTC-Y6-CC-Profile/GitHubINIT.md

 Set up your Git user details to associate commits with your GitHub account.

 1. Open **Git Bash** or **Terminal**.
+   - For MacOS: command + space -> terminal
+   - For Windows: open command prompt
+   - NOTE: You can also do this directly in VSCode
+   - NOTE: if the command doesn't work, ensure you are in a git bash terminal
 2. Run the following commands:
    ```sh
    git config --global user.name "Your Name"